 “Todd’s mom invited me and Brian to have dinner with you guys at their house.
 Though I can’t remember if they actually invited Todd.”
 He turned and looked at Todd and grinned.

 “I wasn’t invited, but you can be certain that I’ll be there even if I have to crash the party.
-At my own house.”
+It’s at my house!”